AnthonyMcGreal/fe-easyShop/README.md

 Easy Shop fixes these issues and makes creating a meal plan and shopping list nice, easy and quick.

-In summary the app allows users to add ingredients, users then create recipes using the added ingredients and then these recipes are used to build a meal plan.
+In summary, the app allows users to add ingredients, users then create recipes using the added ingredients and then these recipes are used to build a meal plan.
 Finally, users create a shopping list by adding misc items that aren't recipe related.
 The app will collate all the ingredients and misc items and sort